BradleyA/Search-docker-registry-v2-script.1.0/README.md

  * registry github.com/docker/distribution v2.1.1

 #### Registry with TLS
 I wrote a few scripts that may help you with the private registry and TLS.
-The scripts are [create-registry-tls.sh](https://github.com/BradleyA/docker-security-infrastructure/tree/master/docker-TLS#usage-9), [copy-registry-tls.sh](https://github.com/BradleyA/docker-security-infrastructure/tree/master/docker-TLS#usage-10). and [check-registry-tls.sh](https://github.com/BradleyA/docker-security-infrastructure/tree/master/docker-TLS#usage-11)
+The scripts are [create-registry-tls.sh](https://github.com/BradleyA/docker-security-infrastructure/tree/master/docker-TLS#usage-9), [copy-registry-tls.sh](https://github.com/BradleyA/docker-security-infrastructure/tree/master/docker-TLS#usage-10), and [check-registry-tls.sh](https://github.com/BradleyA/docker-security-infrastructure/tree/master/docker-TLS#usage-11).
+These scripts support --help and --usage options to reduce the learning curve.

 #### Traffic